prasunanand/prasunanand.github.io/about.md

 I love GPU programming and have built opensource libraries in D and Ruby that help in GPU acceleration.
 I am the creator and maintainer of `ArrayFire-rb`, `ArrayFire-D`, `cuda_d` and `RbCUDA`.

-I am highly-skilled in building data-intensive applications and speeding up the algorithms by modifying the code, exploiting multicore CPUs and GPUs.
+I am highly-skilled in building data-intensive applications and speeding up the algorithms by optimizing the underlying code, introducing compiler level optimizations, code profiling, exploiting multicore CPUs and GPUs.

 Very recently, I have developed an interest in Deep Learning and AI.